 A Tier 1 Entrepreneur can apply for their spouse, civil partner, unmarried partner, or same-sex partner and dependent children to join them in the UK.

-Permanent Residence in the UK
+Tier 1 Entrepreneur and Permanent Residence in the UK

 At the end of successful completion of a five-year period on a Tier 1 Entrepreneur visa the holder can qualify to apply for Indefinite Leave to Remain, subject to very strict criteria.

-Entrepreneurs may be able to settle sooner should the applicant manage to create 10 jobs (for example three job positions during the first year, three during the second and four during the third year) or have a turnover of £5 million in 3 years.
+Entrepreneurs may be able to settle sooner should the applicant manage to create 10 jobs.
+For example, three job positions during the first year, three during the second and four during the third year or have a turnover of £5 million in 3 years.